deckbox/wordpress_mtg_tooltips/readme.txt

 2. An example of a really small deck listing, produced by the code shown in the description

 == Changelog ==

+= 3.0.0 =
+* Implement embedded view for decks (no floating card tooltips on mouseover, but the card image is present to the right of the listing)
+* Add a few new shortcodes [c], [card], [d] and [deck]
+* Add a customization option for the width of the deck listing display

 = 2.0.0 =
 * Rewrote the card button to use shortcode tags.